-COLLEGE VISITS - Students are allowed two (2) college days during the junior year and two (2) days during their senior year (through the last day of the 3rd nine weeks of the year.)
+COLLEGE VISITS - Students are allowed two (2) college days during the junior year and two (2) days during their senior year.
 The parent must call in the absence the day of the college visit, and when the student checks in the day they return to school, they must bring a dated letter on school letterhead from the college they visited.
 The student will be not be counted absent, and the absence will not count towards the final exam exemption policy.
 This applies to military visits as well. (dated military letterhead from service visited)

 ON CAMPUS COLLEGE VISITS: Interested in having a TX college come to visit to meet with students in the College Room?
 Email Mrs Herbst and she will try to make it happen! firstname.lastname@example.org

 U of H - http://www.uh.edu/academics/catalog/profile/campus_tours/index.php

 Lonestar College, 2 times a month-KPHS Commons, all lunches

 Don't see a college listed?
 Contact Ms Herbst inthe library for more information

 Offers students so much information about their member colleges and and for the process of applying to college.

 http://app.commonapp.org/ Private University or College Application for online applications or to print.
 Accepted by over 250 colleges, some exclusively.

 http://www.collegeboard.com/Excellent tool for college admissions: planning, searching, applying and paying for college.